justcabyr/my-gpt/README.md

 ![](pdf-and-image-page.jpeg)

-# nodejs-openai

-An advanced AI-powered backend application; AI chat interfaces, semantic search, document QA, function calling, and AI images.

-Node.js OpenAI is a simple wrapper library for accessing the OpenAI API in Node.js applications.
-This library provides a convenient way to interact with OpenAI's powerful language models, such as GPT-3, from within your Node.js projects.

-Chatbot
-This file implements a simple chatbot using the OpenAI API.
-The chatbot interacts with the user through a command-line interface (CLI) and responds to user input using the GPT-3.5 language model.

 ## Roadmap

 ### Frontend

 - UI:
-    - Pray to God for help
+    - Create a mockup for the four pages
+    - Create pages with basic styling and complete app functionalities
+    - Create re-usable components
+    - Finish up styling

 ### Backend

 - Chat:
     - Update Chat system from terminal to user input
     - Add response streaming feature
+    - Implement webscoket for real time communication
-    - GPT feature?
-Pro?
+    - Add other GPT pro features

 - Auth:
-    - Implement a basic access code auth, sers will need to provide access code to log in
+    - Implement a basic access code auth, users will need to provide access code to log in
-    - Create random access codes (not to be pushed to the server) - and disable after use
+    - Create random access codes (not to be pushed to the server) - and disable after first time use
-    - Track token limit for each access code
+    - Track token limit for each access code and log users out after reaching limit

 - File upload:
-    - Handle PDF upload.
+    - Allow users to upload PDF, set a PDF size limit.
-    - Handle image upload.
+    - Allow users to image upload.
-    - Handle image paste into chat
+    - Allow users paste image into the chat
-    - Implement GPT feature to work with images
+    - Allow users drag/drop PDFs and images

 - Image Generator:
     - Handle image export/download
-    - Implement a different image upload feature (Like Claude - but still OpenAI)
+    - Implement a different image upload feature (Like Fooocus/Claude - but still OpenAI)

-- Diving Deeper:
-    - Other ChatGPT pro features?